machal/cssmine-content/content/postprocessing.md

 the world of CSS.

-It usually means adding code to fallbacks for older browsers, but it could also partially replace pre-processors in a few years' time.
-Let's demonstrate their use on some post-processing tools.
+It usually means adding code to fallbacks for older browsers, but it could also partially replace pre-processors in a few years’ time. let’s demonstrate their use on some post-processing tools.

 Autoprefixer: Adding Prefixed Declarations